 The Company and Robert E. Rose entered into and subsequently extended an agreement dated November 1, 1992 (the "Employment Agreement"), providing for, among other things, the employment of Mr. Rose as the President and Chief Executive Officer of the Company until December 31, 1998.
-Mr. Rose currently receives a salary at an annual rate of \$535,000, subject to such increases as the Board of Directors of the Company may from time to time determine.
+Mr. Rose resigned effective March 31, 1998.
+Beginning February 1, 1997, Mr. Rose received a salary at an annual rate of \$535,000, which amount, pursuant to the Employment Agreement, was subject to such increases as the Board of Directors of the Company may from time to time have determined.
 The Employment Agreement provides that during the term of Mr. Rose's employment thereunder and for a period of one year immediately following termination of such employment by the Company for cause, Mr. Rose will not engage in any other business which is in competition with the Company without written consent from the Company.
-The Employment Agreement provides that, for a 120-day period after consummation of a Change of Control (as defined in the Employment Agreement), Mr. Rose has the right to terminate his employment and the Company would be obligated to continue to compensate him for a three-year period at the annual rate of salary then in effect.
+The Employment Agreement also provides that, for a 120-day period after consummation of a Change of Control (as defined in the Employment Agreement), Mr. Rose would have the right to terminate his employment and the Company would be obligated to continue to compensate him for a three-year period at the annual rate of salary then in effect.